 Green infrastructure and business financing and advising

-According to forecasts by leading energy experts, the trend towards renewable energy will become even stronger worldwide in the next few years.
+Providing sustainable products: According to forecasts by leading energy experts, the trend towards renewable energy will become even stronger worldwide in the next few years.
 More money is already being invested in the generation of renewable energy than in fossil-fuel and nuclear power plants combined.
-Germany and other countries in Europe are still perceived pioneers in this area.

 Demographic change, increasing natural resource demands, urbanization and the growing significance of environmental aspects are creating a growing need for investment in all types of infrastructure.
 The World Economic Forum estimates that US-Dollar 5.7 billion worth of green infrastructure could be needed by 2020 in order to realise environmental policy objectives in sectors such as agriculture, transport, power and water.

 More and more companies and public bodies – such as sovereign states and supranational organizations – are actively involved in this area.
 We advise and support them to meet the financial requirements for their challenging projects.

 Our business division Corporate Banking & Securities (CB&S) handles transactions involving project finance in the renewable energy sector.
 The division provides advisory and financing services to companies and public bodies – such as sovereign countries and supranational organizations – in conjunction with mergers and acquisitions as well as issuances of bonds or shares.